 Most dedicated coffee drinkers out there have a brand or two that they prefer, the one that they buy over and over and over again.
 But do you ever wonder if your favorite cuppa is actually the best coffee out there?
 After all, it’s hard to know if your brand is better than another if you never try them side-by-side.
 That’s where our Test Kitchen comes in!

 Considering that all 12 brands were medium roasts, we wanted a coffee that offered a good balance of flavor.
 Bright but not overly acidic, flavorful but not too bitter.
 This is a fine line to walk, but when you strike the right chord with coffee, you can make some truly delicious things like this tipsy iced coffee spiked with a hint of amaretto.
-Let’s see which brands our coffee aficionados and Test Kitchen experts ranked as the best coffee.
+Brewing a pot at home?
+We tasted 30 different types to find the best coffee brands.

-First Place: Newman’s Own Organics Medium Roast Breakfast Blend
+Best Organic (and Fair Trade!): Newman’s Own Organics Medium Roast Breakfast Blend

 For a great balanced cup, our Test Kitchen can’t recommend Newman’s Own enough.
-This organic (always a bonus!) blend offered an irresistible aroma that had testers going in for sip after sip.
+This organic and fair trade (always a bonus!) blend offered an irresistible aroma that had testers going in for sip after sip.
 The coffee itself was flavor-forward and smooth to sip—all without any bitter aftertaste.
 This coffee is bold enough to jump-start the day while being balanced enough to please company when served up alongside dessert.

-Second Place: Green Mountain Medium Roast Nantucket Blend
+Best for to Wake Up To: Green Mountain Medium Roast Nantucket Blend

-Third Place: Gevalia Traditional Roast
+Smoothest Coffee: Gevalia Traditional Roast

 Our Test Kitchen also enjoyed Gevalia’s medium roast option.
 The coffee was smooth, drinkable and not overly acidic, perfect for sipping as you enjoy good company and a few treats with your coffee klatch.
 If you sipped slowly, you could notice a few fruity notes in the background of this cuppa, which many testers found pleasant.